-- Notice the different options available under the circle submenu: - Center Point: Draws a circle based on a center point and a diameter or a radius. - 3 Points: Draws a circle based on three points on the circumference. - 2 Points: Draws a circle based on two endpoints of the diameter. - TTR Tangent, Tangent, Radius: Draws a circle with a specified radius tangent to two objects. - TTT- Tangent, Tangent: Draws a circle tangent to three objects.
+Notice the different options available under the circle submenu:

+- Center, Radius: Draws a circle based on a center point and a radius. - Center, Diameter: Draws a circle based on a center point and a diameter. - 2 Points: Draws a circle based on two endpoints of the diameter. - 3 Points: Draws a circle based on three points on the circumference. - TTR-Tangent, Tangent, Radius: Draws a circle with a specified radius tangent to two objects. - TTT-Tangent, Tangent, Tangent: Draws a circle tangent to three objects.

 3. In the command prompt area, the message "Specify center point for circle or [3P/2P/Ttr (tan tan radius)]:" is displayed.
-AutoCAD LT expects us to identify the location of a point or enter an option.
+AutoCAD expects us to identify the location of a point or enter an option.
 We can use any of the four coordinate entry methods to identify the desired location.
 We will enter the world coordinates (2.5,3) as the center point for the first circle.